ipfabric/docs/docs/overview/index.md

 | --- | ----- | ----- |
 | 4   | 16 GB | 90 GB |

 Since every network environment is different, we cannot recommend one general setting.
 Instead, we provide three examples of hardware requirements.
-Each example assumes 5 loaded snapshots, 1 snapshot being discovered, 100 unloaded snapshots on disk, and a disk space overhead for IP Fabric and system logs.
+Each example assumes 5 loaded snapshots, 1 snapshot being discovered, 100 unloaded snapshots on disk, and disk space overhead for IP Fabric and system logs.

 For networks with medium complexity and many access points (>50%) or networks with basic complexity (simple dynamic routing, few or no VRFs, small sites):